 It's warm in the car and Amy is determined to stay in it.
 But her Dad has other ideas.
 'It will be fun', he keeps saying as if, the more often he says it, the more fun everything will suddenly be.
 Amy and her brother peer out of the windows at the grey sky.
 Still, Dad begins taking the tent out of the boot and putting it up.
 With a groan Amy pulls on her fleece, waterproof jacket and gloves and follows him.
 The cold breeze makes her ears burn and she pulls on the woolly hat that Granny knitted.
 Once the tent is finished it's time for a walk and a picnic.
 As they march up the hill, one after the other, Amy can feel her nose getting colder and something rubbing her neck but, with so many layers on and her gloves, she can't reach whatever it is.
-At the top, hiding in the long grass, are two furry ears and a wagging tail.
+At the top, wagging its tail, is a little dog that wants to play.